Titaniel3/ASDA_2025_Group_1_Portfolio_new/reports/Report_LEGO.md

 First, there was the column "Transparent", which only group 4 used.
 As the goal was to find duplicate Lego pieces, we deleted this column, as there was no data regarding this for the other groups which made finding duplicates more difficult.

 For most of the categories, all groups used different formats.
-For Example, Base Dimension was sometimes "2x2", "2 x 2" or "2*2".
+For example, Base Dimension was sometimes "2x2", "2 x 2" or "2*2".
 As this all means the same, the major challenge was to merge them all into the same format (here: "2x2").
-This problem affected the columns: "is duplo?", "size type", "base shape", "base dimensions", "has slope?", "in stock".
+This problem affected most of the columns: "is duplo?", "size type", "base shape", "base dimensions", "has slope?" and "in stock" (one group used "yes" for this variable instead of "1").

 Especially challenging was the color variable, because some groups wrote them with capital letters ("Blue"), some did not ("blue").
 There were also differences with more complex colors ("lightblue" vs. "light blue").
-All of these different formats were merged into the same format "Light Blue", with capital letters starting each word and a space between each word.
+All of these different formats were merged into the same format (f.e."Light Blue"), with capital letters starting each word and a space between each word.
+This was done by using code which defined modifiers (f.e. "light" or "dark") and bases (f.e. "blue" or "red") for each possible color, then splitted them (if necessary) and capitalized the first letter of each word.

 ---